Countly/countly-sdk-documentation/nodejs/next.md

   <a href="http://count.ly/enterprise-edition">Countly Enterprise Edition</a>.
 </p>
 <p>
-  If a parameter is set as an empty string, it will be deleted from the user on the server side.
+  If a parameter is set as an empty string, it will be deleted on the server side.
 </p>
 <p>The list of possible parameters you can pass is:</p>
 <pre><code class="javascript">Countly.user_details({